olisuside/olisuside/README.md

-👋 Hi, I'm Edy Susilo,I am a undergraduated student of informatics engineering at the Muhammadiyah University of Surakarta with experience in
+👋 Hi, I'm Edy Susilo,I am an undergraduated student of informatics engineering at the Muhammadiyah University of Surakarta with experience in
 Basic Web development and also has an interest in of Machine Learning.
 I am a person who is careful and conscientious in my work.
 Able to quickly adapt to team and individual work.